 How to apply

-· Evidence of all income/savings/wages/benefits - Including the three most recent payslips for you and your partner (if applicable)
+- Evidence of all income/savings/wages/benefits - including three most recent payslips for you and/or your partner (if applicable).

 You can apply at any time in the academic year, but no later than the last day of your personal academic year.

 If your course has a long summer vacation you are expected to personally fund the vacation period and this will not be included in the standard assessment period.
 If you are unable to work during the vacation period, for example due to illness, we may be able to accept an application during this time.